 Best Straining: Farberware Glide Nonstick Saucepan with Straining and Lid

-What We Like: Built-in strainer, easy-hold handles, fast and even heating
+What We Love: Built-in strainer, easy-hold handles, fast and even heating

-What We Don't Like: Only oven-safe up to 350 degrees, not induction-compatible
+What We Don't Love: Only oven-safe up to 350 degrees, not induction-compatible

 Anyone who has tried to pour the contents of a saucepan into another dish is familiar with the dreaded mess and spills.
 This saucepan by Farberware will come in handy for pasta and vegetable lovers because it doesn’t require a separate strainer or colander to drain liquids.

 This pan is made with dishwasher-safe aluminum on the exterior for rapid, even heating, as well as with PFOA-free ceramic coating on the interior for nonstick cooking and easy cleanup.
 The glass lid is shatter-resistant, and the handles are sturdy and comfortable to hold and pour.